jmsdnns/blag/content/history/wild-man-adams/index.md

 ## The Revolutionary, by Stacy Schiff

 Here's the link again for [Schiff's book](https://stacyschiff.com/the-revolutionary-samuel-adams.html).
-I hope you read it!
+I loved enough to read twice and it only came out in 2022.
+I hope you love it too!

 ![The cover of Stacy Schiff's biography of Samuel Adams.
 It is a close up of Sam's face which portrays him in a calm reflective way](BookTheRevolutionary.jpg)